kingbode/Covid-19-Data-Science-using-Python/README.md

 - Added date and time to save the webpage that has the data along with extracted data in a separate folder with date and time attributes, so later we could work on all files and detect the variance in data.
 - using Headless broswer ( hidden mode )
 - Adding messgaes that show the progress of the code.
+- saving data in csv file format as well.
+- updating all previous data in json file format to be in csv file format as well, this is to prepare for merging data and analysis in later updates.

 =====================================
 Working on below: